SimonK3lly/lms-app/README.md

 ## Deployment

-This application is deployed using Firebase Hosting.
-The live version can be viewed at https://lms-app-2f048.web.app/.
+This application is deployed using Netlify.
+The live version can be viewed at https://main--superlative-muffin-918c0f.netlify.app/.

 ## Running the Project Locally